practicalli/engineering-playbook/docs/os/debian-linux/install-via-github-release.md

 - Shared for all users: `/usr/local/bin`
 - Only for current user: `$HOME/.local/bin`

-> NOTE: An account with administrative privelleges (root or user with `sudo` group) is required to install in `/usr/local/bin`
+> NOTE: An account with administrative privileges (root or user with `sudo` group) is required to install in `/usr/local/bin`

 ---